jwplayer/ott-web-app/docs/features/shelves-and-libraries.md

 - shelves are sorted on popular or new content 'new action movies'

-The are some special shelves
+The are some special shelves:

 - featured shelf: highlight special videos, manually curated and visualized in top of the homepage